google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 <!--
 Cross-column analysis simply means looking at how the data relates across columns.
-This is often done with charts, but doesn't have to.
-In the example shown we can see the correlation between columns with a call to `corr()`.
+This is often done with charts, but it doesn't have to.
+In the example shown, we can see the correlation between columns with a call to `corr()`.

 Image Details:
 * [correlation.png](http://www.google.com): Copyright Google